michaelasanchez/payment-calculator/README.md

 ## Installation

 #### Web API
-Open PaymentCalculator.sln in Visual Studio and run with IIS Express.
+Open PaymentCalculator.sln in **Visual Studio 2022** and run with IIS Express.
 API is configured to run on port 7124 by default.

 #### Front-End
 Run the following commands from the _Project.Web_ folder.